 When planning the menu I always plan for things to go wrong, jigged around or totally abandoned so I have backups a-plenty to help me stay sane.
 My store cupboard and freezer are key to making sure dinner is something everyone will eat in the time available and that nothing goes to waste.

-Frozen pizza, frozen leftovers, passata to make a quick spaghetti sauce, sausages, tinned tuna, jacket potatoes I can chuck in the microwave, tortilla wraps and eggs; all these options, that can be made quickly, help me stay flexible.
+Frozen pizza, frozen leftovers, passata to make a quick spaghetti sauce, sausages, tinned tuna, jacket potatoes I can chuck in the microwave, tortilla wraps and eggs; all these quick/easy cook options help me stay flexible.
 A bit of preparation and a bit of flexibility mean Paul and I still eat the foods we love, the kids eat meals they love and I NEVER feel guilty when dinner is frozen fish fingers and chips.

-Since February Paul has been working from home and I have been able to leave the kids at home whilst I shop.
+Since the kids started school I can do the food shop without them.
 It is a luxury that is not lost on me.
-If you’re shopping with small children then you have my utmost admiration because it’s not an easy job, especially during a pandemic when they can’t touch anything.
+If you’re shopping with small children then you have my utmost admiration because it’s not an easy job.
 The only tip I have for you is a snack bag.
 You can see in this picture I had a mini cool bag that I put in the trolley seat next to Evelynne and she could help herself to rice cakes, raisins and cheerios.

 Shopping with young children in tow is a difficult job especially during a pandemic.
 It was something that could trigger my anger.
 Don’t be too hard on yourself if you were ‘that Mum’ in the supermarket.
 We’ve all been there.One Tough Cooker